chizzletaz/BakeAndBinge/Testing.md

  per category. (see General users 3)

 **3. As a user, I want to know how to add a recipe.**
-- When a user is logged in, they are redirected to their own profile page or they can use the button to go to their profile page.
+- When a user is logged in, they are redirected to their own profile page or they can use the 'Profile' link to go to their profile page.
 - On this page there is a button with a question mark.
 ![how to add button image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/how-to-add-button.png)
 - When the user clicks this button, a modal pops up with an explanation on how to add a recipe.